 Types of Cold Finished Bars:

-Many times we hear this term in the steel industry, but many times people will wonder, “What’s Cold Finished Steel Bar, exactly?”
+Many times we hear the term “cold finished” in the steel industry, but many times people will wonder, “What’s a Cold Finished Steel Bar, exactly?”
 There are three main types of cold finished (CF) categories.
 First, are cold drawn (CD) bars, which represent the largest in the way of tonnage.
 The second type is turned & polished (T&P) bars.
 The third type is turned, ground & polished (TG&P) bars.
 While there are other variations on these types, such as cold drawn + turned & polished (CD-T&P), turned & ground (T&G), and others, they are just variations on the main three types.
 Note that the term cold rolled (CR) is not used industry wide and has been replaced by (CD).

 In summary, the cold finished processes are:

 - Cold Drawing

 - Draw (pull) through carbide die